Energetic awakening is simply an outrageous thing.

 Our spiritual ecosystem helps us to cultivate a broader sense of wellness, safety, and self-empowerment.

-When we have many places to go and be supported, a shift occurs in the psyche: away from depdendence and limitation, and towards a broader, unconditional experience of safety, support, and love.
+When we have many places to go and be supported, a shift occurs in the psyche: away from dependence and limitation, and towards a broader, unconditional experience of safety, support, and love.

 This also helps us out of the guru-dynamic and the projection of our own power.
 We begin to discover and relax into a more fundamental wellbeing.